Respite Care Services

 When you are a caregiver for a loved one with dementia, a chronic illness, or a disability, you give so much of yourself.
 You care for them because you love them, and want them to have the best quality of life.
 This is an amazingly generous and compassionate gift to give your loved one.
 But being their primary caregiver means your own needs often are sacrificed.

 Being a caregiver is difficult, and can easily become overwhelming if you aren’t able to meet your own needs.
 When you don’t take time for yourself, you might begin resenting your loved one, creating a negative environment for them and for you.
 By giving yourself a break and allowing the time to take care of yourself, you are actually doing something positive for both of you.
 Your loved one loves you and doesn’t want you to be unhappy, over-tired, or stressed out from taking care of them.
-Respite care and in-home caregiver services, provided by FirstLight Home Care of Spokane and Coeur d’Alene can help you get the break you need in Hayden, Dalton Gardens, Post Falls, Spokane, Spokane Valley or Liberty Lake so you can continue to provide the care your loved one needs.
+Our care services, provided by FirstLight Home Care of Spokane and Coeur d’Alene can help you get the break you need.

 What Is Respite Care?

 Respite care gives you a much-needed break from your caregiving responsibilities so you can recharge, recoup, and refocus on yourself for a little bit.
 FirstLight Home Care can provide one-time respite services or ongoing, regular services, and can be provided for an hour or two, a full day, or even longer if needed.
-Our professional in-home caregivers are compassionate and fully trained to provide the respite care that your loved one in Coeur d’Alene, Hayden, Dalton Gardens, Spokane, Spokane Valley or Liberty Lake needs while you are taking time for yourself.
+Our professional caregivers are compassionate and fully trained to provide the care that your loved one needs while you are taking time for yourself.
 Our services are typically geared towards elder care, but we will provide care for any adult who needs respite services.